-Starting on April 15th, the Fire Department will be conducting inspections on the vacant properties.
-Properties not in compliance with the City Municipal Code and the California Fire Code will be issued a citation and an official Notice of Violation for compliance.
+Starting on May 1st, the Fire Department will be conducting inspections on the vacant properties.
+Properties not in compliance with the City Municipal Code and the California Fire Code will be issued a Declaration of Public Nuisance and Order with cost recovery included.
 After 10 days, if the lot is still not in compliance, the City of

 Yes.
-If you protest the code as it pertains to your parcel, or if you want to request an exemption from clearing the property at this time, you must submit the appeal in writing to Visalia Fire Department Attn: Weed Abatement, 707 W Acequia, Visalia, CA 93291, explaining why it should be exempted.
+If you protest the code as it pertains to your parcel, you must submit the appeal in writing to Visalia Fire Department Attn: Weed Abatement, 707 W Acequia, Visalia, CA 93291, explaining why it should be exempted.
 Parcels cannot arbitrarily be exempted.

 The property will be cleared by the contractor and the property owner will incur all costs for the Abatement Procedure per Municipal Code 8.56.

 The City's cost to clear a parcel will be high compared to what the cost would be privately.
 The cost of city abatements is set by a contract agreement.
 An Administrative fee is then attached to the contractor’s costs.